barumau/pandunia/eng/B03_baze_jumla.md

 ### bi <small>currently</small>

 **mi bi sal tu se frende.**
-I am greeting your friend.
+– I am greeting your friend.

 **da man bi vize un filme.**
-The man is watching a film.
+– The man is watching a film.

+**da bi es shefe.**
+– He or she is being the chief.

+**da bi es a haus.**
+– He or she is currently at home.

 ### haf <small>already, completed</small>

 **mi haf sal tu se frende.**
-I have greeted your friend.
+– I have greeted your friend.

 **da man haf vize da filme.**
-The man has watched the film.
+– The man has watched the film.

+**da haf es shefe.**
+– He has been the chief.

+**da haf es a haus.**
+– He has been at home.

 ### did <small>in the past</small>

 **mi did sal tu se frende.**
-I greeted your friend.
+– I greeted your friend.

 **man did vize un filme.**
-The man watched a film.
+– The man watched a film.

 **da did es shefe.**
-He/she was the chief.
+– He/she was the chief.

 **da did es a haus.**
-He/she was at home.
+– He/she was at home.

 ### vil <small>in the future</small>

 **mi vil sal tu se frende.**
-I will greet your friend.
+– I will greet your friend.

 **da man vil vize da filme.**
-The man will watch the film.
+– The man will watch the film.

 **da vil es shefe.**
-He/she will be the chief.
+– He/she will be the chief.

 **da vil es a haus.**
-He/she will be at home.
+– He/she will be at home.